nadirafarjanaiva-del/Joyti-Autonomous-Car-and-Currency-Counter-for-Blind-People/README.md

 # AI-powered assistive system for visually impaired individuals integrating autonomous navigation, AI-based currency recognition, GPS tracking, and safety features.
-Joity: AI-Powered Assistive System for Visually Impaired Individuals Overview
-Joity is an integrated assistive technology platform designed to enhance the independence, safety, and social inclusion of visually impaired individuals.
-The system combines autonomous navigation, AI-based currency recognition, GPS tracking, and safety features into a unified prototype.
-The project was developed using Raspberry Pi, Arduino, Computer Vision, Deep Learning, GPS/GSM communication, and IoT technologies to support outdoor mobility, financial management, and real-time monitoring.

 Funding Acknowledgement
 This project was developed as part of a government-funded research and innovation initiative, selected through a competitive funding process under the ICT Division, Government of the People’s Republic of Bangladesh.